onedata/onedata-documentation/doc/using_onedata/metadata.md

 ## Metadata types in Onedata
 Metadata in Onedata are organized into 3 levels:

-* **Filesystem attributes** - basic metadata related to file system operation such as file size, creation and modification timestamps, POSIX access rights, etc.,
+* **Filesystem attributes** - basic metadata related to file system operations such as file size, creation and modification timestamps, POSIX access rights, etc.,
 * **Extended attributes** - these attributes enable assigning custom key-value pairs with resources in Onedata.
 These attributes can include for instance information about owner and creators of the file, Access Control Lists, license, etc.,
 * **User metadata** - this level provides most flexibility and Onedata itself does not assume any schema related with these metadata.
 For each resource, user can assign a separate document in one of supported formats (currently JSON and RDF).